ochairo/vanillante/README.md

 ## Architecture

+The architecture follows key principles including separation of concerns,
+SOLID principles, atomic design software design patterns and readable code.
-The architecture follows key principles including Separation of Concerns, SOLID Principles, Atomic Design, and prioritizes Readable Code.
-This ensures applications built with it are easy to maintain, scale, adapt, and modify.
+This ensures that applications created with this project as a base are easy to maintain, scale and modify.

 ![architecture](docs/images/architecture.png)